jima80525/audio-book-cde/README.md

 The most likely issue you will run into will be with the wait_for_cd function which seems like it might not be universal.

-None of the rest of it is fairly vanilla bash.
+The rest of it is fairly vanilla bash.